taviroquai/OSS-Independent-Evaluation-Model/README.md

  - **S1**: Software Documentation: evaluation of the software user manual, API reference, examples and tutorials, in text, video or other formats.
  - **S2**: Blind User Experience - a set of independent user experiments evaluation using the software
  - **S3**: Blind Connoisseur - an independent review by an high qualified person in the technologies used by the software
- - **S4**: Opinion Polling - evaluation of the project members and project’s comunity
+ - **S4**: Public Opinion - evaluation of the project members and project’s comunity
  - **S5**: Accreditation - an evaluation of the project’s credits given by official organizations.

 ### 1.3 Tests Results